TRANSLATE THIS PAGE

 Studying at the University of Delaware ELI is a once in a lifetime experience!
 To get the most out of your time here, we highly encourage our students to participate in many activities and to take advantage of the services at UD and the ELI.

-We also very much welcome UD students to get involved!
+We also very much welcome UD student involvement at the ELI!

 How can I get involved?